jecam/gen_list/README.md

     this would be called a constructor.

-    Example implementation of these four types of function as relates to an int list are provided, as well as a main method that demonstrates their usage and usage of the list itself.
+    Example implementation of these four types of function as relates to an int list are provided in main.c, as well as a main method that demonstrates their usage and usage of the list itself.